Diagnosing Odd Issues on Your Computer

 You may need to reboot following making this change.

 It is possible to accidentally hide a tile or drag it to another place on screen.
+Also, if you personalized the group of tiles tha may prevent new tiles from appearing.

 RESOLUTION: See the directions on how to clear personalization.